oblivia-simplex/Narrativity/2_amnasan.md

 the focus of our interests.
 Can we learn, not only from close study with expedient results, but also through a delayed cognitive response that includes more material than we can consider within any close reading?
-In \"The Love of Reading\" Virginia Woolf speaks of \"the process of after-reading.\" After a book is read it takes on a shape
-\"held in the mind\" (416).
+In "The Love of Reading\" Virginia Woolf speaks of \"the process of after-reading."
+After a book is read it takes on a shape "held in the mind\" (416).
 After-reading may occur days after the book has been set aside, and this later experience may become related to other experience; simultaneous mental events that were incidental at the time of reading may become appreciated as meaningful